ASCODERUN/ASCODE/README.md

 ## Overview

-Zailor AI is an open-source AI agent project based on a multi-agent framework, integrating Real-World Asset (RWA) management, and supporting self-deployment via GitHub.
+Eronix AI is a Web3 open-source AI framework on Bolckchain, deployable by users to build enterprise-grade agent groups with story-driven evolution.

 ## Vision and Mission

-**Vision**: The vision of Nivaro AI is to become a globally leading open-source AI agent ecosystem, creating a smart, transparent, and user-driven future where task management and asset digitalization seamlessly integrate into daily life, while continuously advancing technology through community collaboration to empower users to build a better life.
+**Vision**: The vision of Eronix AI is to become a globally leading open-source AI agent ecosystem, creating a smart, transparent, and user-driven future where task management and asset digitalization seamlessly integrate into daily life, while continuously advancing technology through community collaboration to empower users to build a better life.

-**Mission**: The mission of Nivaro AI is to provide individuals with efficient task automation and Real-World Asset (RWA) management solutions through innovative AI technology and a multi-agent collaboration framework, lowering the technical barrier so everyone can benefit from the convenience of intelligent technology while ensuring data privacy and user control.

 ## Key Features